rcheung03/League-of-Legends/README.md

 ## Fairness Analysis

-For my fairness analysis, I chose early objectives (firstdragon, firstherald) vs late objectives (firstbaron, firsttower).
+For my fairness analysis, I chose early objectives (`firstdragon`, `firstherald`) vs late objectives (`firstbaron`, `firsttower`).
 These groups were chosen because early objectives can influence match outcomes, and I want to ensure the model predicts both well.

 My evaluation metric is precision, as it measures how well the model identifies winning teams.
 I used a permutation test to compare precision between the two groups.

 **Null Hypothesis**: The model's precision for early and late objectives is the same.

 **Alternative Hypothesis**: The precision differs between early and late objectives.

-With a significance level of 0.05 and 10,000 trials, the observed precision difference was 0.0012, and the p-value was 0.87.
+With a significance level of 5% and 10,000 trials, the observed precision difference was 0.0012, and the p-value was 0.87.
 Since the p-value is above 0.05, I fail to reject the null hypothesis, concluding that the model performs similarly for both groups.